 Farrers is, of course, best known for being the Queen's solicitors.
 It's acted for the Royal Family for over seventy years and its private client work is top notch, as are related fields such as agriculture and family.

 Farrers convincingly demonstrates that it is possible to make decent money out of private client work.
-Turnover for the last financial year was up from £50.8 million to £57.5 million.
 Whatever its HR department might say, this is not the sort of firm that will appeal to everyone.
-This is the stomping ground of the pashmina brigade, double barrelled names abound, and you won't find many trainees who speak like John Prescott.
+This is the stomping ground of the pashmina brigade, double barrelled names abound, and you won't find many trainees who speak like Joe Wicks.
 It is a very conservative firm - having practised from the same building for over 200 years doesn't exactly speak of trend setting innovation.
 And assistants complain that the offices at the back of that building feel like they're 200 years old as well.
-Although we are told that the ancient loos have recently been renovated.

 The hours are civilised, it has a reputation that belies its relatively small size and it clearly puts its money where its mouth is when it comes to work/life balance – even part time lawyers have been known to enter the partnership.
 But compared to arch-rival Withers it now looks hopelessly crusty: and completely outclassed on pay.